nus-cs2103/website-base/admin/faq-fragment.md

 <div id="faq-dgDetailsLevel-Q">How detailed the DG should be?
 Do we have to describe every feature/component?</div>
 <div id="faq-dgDetailsLevel-A">

 The DG is primarily meant to help current/future developers.
+In general, the DG is expected to provide minimal yet sufficient guidance  for developers, serving them in the following ways:

+* It act as a starting point for developers, before they can dive into the code itself %%e.g., by providing an architecture-level overview of the system%%
+* It provides a roadmap to developers %%e.g., pointing out where important information can be found in the code%%
+* It complements the code, providing info/perspectives not specified in the code %%(e.g., rationale for high-level design choices, details of dev ops)%%<br>
+  or not easy to grasp from the code %%(e.g., architecture level view, visual models)%%.

-Therefore, decide based on how the inclusion/exclusion affects that target audience (you belong to the target audience too!).
+Therefore, decide based on how the inclusion/exclusion affects that target audience (you belong to the target audience too!) in achieving the above objectives.
 </div>
 =============================================================== -->
 <div id="faq-tpChangeDirectionLater-Q">Can we change the target user and value proposition later in the project?</div>